 Your university can send a copy of your transcript as long as there is an original university stamp, date and signature on each page of the transcript.
 As another option, if you have an affiliated college, you could ask the affiliated college to send an original, currently-dated transcript directly to PEBC.

-What should I do if I haven’t received my final university degree certificate?
+What should I do if I have not received my final university degree certificate?

 You can submit a certified copy of a provisional certificate OR a statutory declaration stating your final degree certificate has not been issued and the date it will be issued.
 Have the statutory declaration witnessed by a notary public, commissioner for oaths, or lawyer.

 Do I need to wait until my Document Evaluation has been completed to apply for the Pharmacist Evaluating Examination?

 YES.
 Starting with the January 2022 Evaluating Examination, candidates will be required to pass Document Evaluation before they are able to apply for the Evaluating Examination.